US president demands Iran 'get smart' and accept deal

 Headline & Lead 45/100

-Sensationalism: The headline uses a confrontational and informal quote ('get smart') from President Trump, framing the story around a personal ultimatum rather than a diplomatic or strategic assessment, which sensationalizes the situation.
+✕ Sensationalism: The headline uses a direct quote from Trump ('get smart') in a confrontational tone, framing the story around a personal ultimatum rather than a diplomatic or strategic development, which oversimplifies complex geopolitical dynamics.

 "US president demands Iran 'get smart' and accept deal"